jesstelford/react-isomorphic-boilerplate/README.md

-Now, if we load up our example (with `node server/index.js`), the HTML will be rendered server side, and React will intelligently pick it up on the browser side witout disrupting the DOM (since the state hasn't changed).
+Now, if we load up our example (with `node server/index.js`), the HTML will be rendered server side, and React will intelligently pick it up on the browser side without disrupting the DOM (since the state hasn't changed).

 Hurray!